CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/rat_emulation_machine/README.md

 # Rat Emulation Machine
 The machine features several states that control the pawn's pathing and movement, independent of the states that *actually perform* the movement.
 It can wait, it can wander around, and it can flee from danger.
 It's a big step forward for the AI.

 This machine operates in three modes - in *Idle* mode, the machine doesn't move and waits.
 In *Wander* mode, the machine wanders in a random direction.
-In *Flee* mode, the machine moves *away* from
+In *Flee* mode, the machine moves *away* from whatever the percieved *Threats* are.

 ### Configurables
 This machine features the standard configurable items for a machine `State` (see the *addons* directory for more, and the *xsm* subdirectory for EVEN MORE).